 From Ohio History Central

 Daniel Dresbach founded the community of Circleville along the Scioto River in 1810.
-The town received its name from circular earthworks that Hopewell Indians had constructed in the area, although urban development has destroyed many of those original mounds.
+The town received its name from circular earthworks that the Hopewell culture of pre-contact American Indians had constructed in the area, although urban development has destroyed many of those original mounds.
 Circleville became the county seat for Pickaway County in 1810, and the first courthouse was built in the middle of the circular earthworks for which the community was named.

 During the nineteenth century, Circleville became a prosperous town, in part because of its location near the Scioto River and its proximity to the Ohio and Erie Canal.
 It also became connected to the growing railroad network in the mid-nineteenth century.
 These transportation routes provided ample encouragement for the growth of manufacturing in the community.
 Most of those industries in some way related to local agriculture, including meatpacking, canning, tanning, and milling.
 At one point Circleville was recognized as producing the largest amount of broomcorn in the United States.